dlguswo333/dlguswo333.github.io/markdown/2025/12-07-en-rental-car-travel-dolomites.md

 ## Driving Culture
 Driving culture was one unexpected difficulty to me.
-I thought Itailian people are laid back so their driving would be also be like that and I was wrong.
+I thought Itailian people are laid back so their driving would be also like that and I was wrong.
 You would understand that I am not telling you 100% lies if you have driving experiences in both countries.
-In my experience driving in Italy was a bit trickier than one in Korea.
+In my experience driving in Italy was harder than in Korea.
 Maybe it was because I was too neverous in a foreign country.

 First of all they change lanes without turn signal on a highway.
 They keep the first lane clear better than Koreans do but it's hard to see someone actually use turn signal.
 I think they don't feel the need to use one if there is no car nearby.

 And Dolomites.
 They keep tailgating me right behind me on such a steep mountain roads.
-I thought I was speeding at 50 KM/h and they just keep tailgating me.
+I thought I was speeding fast enough at 50 KM/h and they just keep tailgating me.
 I wished I could let them go first but there is hardly any space to yield on a two-lane roads in two directions with no sidewalk.
-I managed to find a space and watched them how fast they would go and they disappeared into the distance at 70 KM/h on such an alpine roads...
+I managed to find a space and watched them how fast they would go;
+they disappeared into the distance at 70 KM/h on such alpine roads...

 It won't apply to everyone since I am bad at driving.
-But still be careful when you drive especially in a country far away from home.
+But still, always be careful when you drive especially in a country far away from home.

 [how-to-drive-in-italy]: https://www.italia.it/en/italy/things-to-do/tutto-quello-che-ce-da-sapere-per-guidare-in-italia-regole-stradali-consigli-e-informazioni-utili